- What is an ileostomy?

 - Continuous bleeding where the stoma meets the skin

-- Unusual change in your stoma size and color
+- Unusual change in your stoma size or color

 - Anything unusual going on with your ostomy